-Parts per million (ppm) or Milligrams per liter (mg/L): One part by weight of analyte to 1 million parts by weight of water sample.
+Parts per million (ppm) or Milligrams per liter (mg/L): One part by weight of analyte to 1million parts by weight of water sample.

-Parts per billion (ppb) or Micrograms per liter (ug/l): One part by weight of analyte to 1 billion parts by weight of water sample.
+Parts per billion (ppb) or Micrograms per liter (ug/l): One part by weight of analyte to 1billion parts by weight of water sample.

-Picocurie per liter (pCi/L): Picocuries per liter is a measure of the radioactivity in water.
+Picocurie per liter (pCi/L): Measure of the radioactivity in water.

-Action Level (AL): the concentration of a contaminant, which, if exceeded, triggers treatment or other requirements, which a water system must follow.
+Action Level (AL): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements, which a water system must follow.

-"ND": means not detected and indicates that the substance was not found by laboratory analysis.
+ND: Not detected and indicates that the substance was not found by laboratory analysis.

-N/A: means not applicable.
+N/A: Not applicable.

-Maximum Contaminant Level (MCL): The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLG's as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal (MCLG): The "Goal" (MCLG) is the level of a contaminant in drinking water below, which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below, which there is no known or expected risk to health.
 MCLG's allow for a margin of safety.